aejsong/brain_tumor_nn/README.md

 ## **Preprocessing**
 ### N4 Bias Field Correction
 Various MRI scanners have various intensities.
+BraTS2019 data description explicitly states that the scans were acquired from various scanners from 19 different institutions.
 The possibility of varying intensities for all MRI scans needs to be accounted for.
 Correcting bias field will alter the intensities of each MRI scan and ensure each respective part of the brain is represented by the same intensity.

 ![](assets/README-bbc81d2a.png)